 Although the importation of a module into a theory can be done in any mode, a theory can only be imported in including mode into another theory.
 The including importation of a theory into another theory keeps its loose semantics.
-However, the importation of a theory into another one in protecting or extending mode would imply additional semantic requirements; such modes of importation are ruled out.1 On the other hand, although a module keeps its initial interpretation when imported into a theory in protecting or extending modes, it looses it if imported in including mode.
+However, the importation of a theory into another one in protecting, generated-by or extending mode would imply additional semantic requirements; such modes of importation are ruled out.1 On the other hand, although a module keeps its initial interpretation when imported into a theory in protecting, generated-by or extending mode.